Mohan-Palat/project3/README.md

 ## MVP

-As a user, I should be able to enter a city and receive a listing of restaurants that are in that city As a user, I should be able get a list of cuisines by city As a user, I should be able to view the rating in the list of results As a user I should be able to view the menu for the restaurant via a link As a user I should be presented with a link to the restaurant I am interested in As a user, I can get a random restaurant from the application As a user, I should be able to search by city and category As a user, I should be able to get the restaurant phone number As a user, I should be able to navigate between an overview, nearby restaurants and reviews of te selected restaurant As a user, I should be able to favorite restaurants
+* As a user, I should be able to enter a city and receive a listing of restaurants that are in that city
+* As a user, I should be able get a list of cuisines by city
+* As a user, I should be able to view the rating in the list of results
+* As a user I should be able to view the menu for the restaurant via a link
+* As a user I should be presented with a link to the restaurant I am interested in
+* As a user, I can get a random restaurant from the application
+* As a user, I should be able to search by city and category
+* As a user, I should be able to get the restaurant phone number
+* As a user, I should be able to navigate between an overview, nearby restaurants and reviews of te selected restaurant
+* As a user, I should be able to favorite restaurants

 ## Stretch Goals

-AS a user, I should be able to select my city from a validated drop down As a user, I should be able to connect to GoogleMaps to get directions to a restaurant As a user, I should be presented with any available collections that are available for the city I have searched for As a user, I should be able to reload and not lose my favorites As a user, I should experience portfolio-quality styling As a user, my location should be used to begin giving reccommendations As a user, I should be able to connect through Uber for a ride share
+* As a user, I should be able to select my city from a validated drop down
+* As a user, I should be able to connect to GoogleMaps to get directions to a restaurant
+* As a user, I should be presented with any available collections that are available for the city I have searched for
+* As a user, I should be able to reload and not lose my favorites
+* As a user, I should experience portfolio-quality styling
+* As a user, my location should be used to begin giving reccommendations
+* As a user, I should be able to connect through Uber for a ride share

 # Getting Started with Create React App